spareslant/techBlog/content/posts/minimal-working-tmux-config.md

 ```
 **Note:** `-u` is specified for terminals where locale is not set to `UTF-8`
 **Note** To change the title of pane run this command `ctrl-b :select-pane -T MyTitle`
+**Note** To change the title of window run this command `ctrl-b :rename-window MyTitle2` or `ctrl-b ,` and then type MyTitle2.
+**Note** If pane title changes after pressing enter or after doing ssh, that means shell prompt is sending escape sequence to set the terminal title.
+In order to disable this behaviour, set the simple terminal promt. e.g. `PS1="\u@\h:\w\n$ "` and then set pane title.
+Window title once set do not change.

 ### Another minimal config
 ```